Skip to content

 workflowSpec and workflowMetadata

-CronWorkflow.spec.workflowSpec is the same type as Workflow.spec and serves as a template for Workflow objects that are created from it.
-Everything under this spec will be converted to a Workflow.
+CronWorkflow.spec.workflowSpec is the same type as Workflow.spec.
+It is a template for Workflow objects created from it.

-The resulting Workflow name will be a generated name based on the CronWorkflow name.
-In this example it could be something like test-cron-wf-tj6fe.
+The Workflow name is generated based on the CronWorkflow name.
+In the above example it would be similar to test-cron-wf-tj6fe.

-CronWorkflow.spec.workflowMetadata can be used to add labels and annotations.
+You can use CronWorkflow.spec.workflowMetadata to add labels and annotations.

 CronWorkflow Options